 What Are NFTs and What Do They Do?

 Let’s start with the basics.
 NFT is an initialism that stands for non-fungible token.
 The key word there is fungible.
 Non-fungible means it’s not able to be replaced.
 And these virtual tokens can represent anything from unique digital art to games to sports collectibles.
-And they’re having a noteworthy impact on the adoption of cryptocurrencies.
+And they’ve had a noteworthy impact on the adoption of cryptocurrencies.
 But before we get into the complicated part, here’s a quick history lesson.

 Digital art isn’t new.
 The German academic Georg Nees showed digital works back in 1965.
 They were mostly somewhat crude geometric illustrations.
 Digital art got a lot more serious when Andy Warhol created a portrait of Debbie Harry using his Amiga 1000 in the 1980s.
 But it wasn’t the digital version collectors were after.
 The image’s final form lived through acrylic paint silkscreened onto linen.
 Today’s digital art doesn’t need a space in the physical world.
 However, that poses problems of its own: authenticity.